 In 2014, the Dutch book ‘Wetenschapscommunicatie, een kennisbasis’ was published by publisher BOOM-LEMMA.
 Anne Dijkstra was one of the editors and contributed as an author to several chapters.
 In 2013 Anne was a visiting researcher at Newcastle University and a visitor at the Institute of Advanced Study at Durham University.
 In 2008 she defended her PhD dissertation with the title ‘Of publics and science.
 How publics engage with biotechnology and genomics’.
 Prior to her academic work she worked as a project manager and (science and risk) communication advisor.

 UT Research Information System

-Currently, she is involved as a researcher in two EU H2020 projects.
-The NUCLEUS project (No 664932, 2015-2019) stands for New Understanding of Communication, Learning and Engagement in Universities and Scientific Institutions.
+Currently, she is involved as a researcher in two EU projects.
+The Horizon 2020 NUCLEUS project (No 664932, 2015-2019) stands for New Understanding of Communication, Learning and Engagement in Universities and Scientific Institutions.
 This project aims at analysing and facilitating the dialogue between science and society via the notions of Responsible Research and Innovation.
-The goal of the GoNano project (No 768622, 2017-2020) is to improve the responsiveness of research and innovation processes to public values and concerns.
+The goal of the GoNano project (No 768622, 2017-2020, NMBP) is to improve the responsiveness of research and innovation processes to public values and concerns.
 Thus, Governing Nanotechnologies through societal engagement.